marella/webpack-setup/README.md

 #### `images(dst, options = {})`

-Configures `url-loader` to load images. `dst` specifies the output directory of image files relative to the `settings.output` directory. `options` object is passed to `url-loader`.
+Configures `file-loader` to load images. `dst` specifies the output directory of image files relative to the `settings.output` directory. `options` object is passed as `file-loader` options.

 ```js
 setup